emii/sndbxbe/contents/120626-sublime-text-2.md

 Title: Hello World!
 Category: blog
 Tags: misc
-Summary: This blog wellcomes the strangers, and recieves some sun
+Summary: This blog welcomes the strangers, and receives some sun

 I'm happy to announce that my blog was officially released today!